Glossary

 Control Key

-The public key used to control an MSA.
+The public key of the User's Account used to identify the control an MSA.
 See Identity Management.

 Delegation Model